cs01/gdbgui/docs/SCREENSHOTS.md

 ![image](https://github.com/cs01/gdbgui/raw/master/screenshots/controls.png)

-If using an Intel CPU and running Linux, gdbgui also works in conjunction with [rr](http://rr-project.org/) to let you debug in reverse in the [pro version](http://gdbgui.com).
+If using an Intel CPU and running Linux, gdbgui also works in conjunction with [rr](http://rr-project.org/) to let you debug in reverse.
 ![image](https://github.com/cs01/gdbgui/raw/master/screenshots/reverse_debugging.png)

 ## Stack/Threads